DUI Lawyer Roanoke VA

 DUI Law in Roanoke: Elements

 What is driving while intoxicated?
-Under Virginia Code Section 18.2-266, a DWI charge is defined as operating a motor vehicle on a public highway while intoxicated.
+Under Virginia Code Section 18.2-266, a DWI charge is defined as operating a motor vehicle while intoxicated.

 - Sitting in a parked, operable car with a key in the ignition.

 - Over age of 21, blood alcohol concentration (BAC) in excess of 0.08

 - Under age of 21, blood alcohol concentration (BAC) in excess of 0.02